A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 The information sign at Hengill

-The hike from Nesjalaugar geothermal area, according to the sign, is 3.9 km and the distance from the Köldulaugagil gorge is 2.7 km.
-I had spent some 3 hours on this hike the first time around, not finishing the circle though as I didn't walk back to the parking lot, from where I started the hike.
+According to the sign, the hike from Nesjalaugar geothermal area is 3.9 km, and the distance to the Köldulaugagil gorge is 2.7 km.
+I had spent about 3 hours on this hike the first time around, though I didn't finish the circle, as I didn't walk back to the parking lot from where I started.

 Now drive down to road 360, Grafningsvegur road, and make a left turn for the Golden Circle, the most popular route in Iceland.
 Drive by Lake Þingvallavatn to the end of road 360 and turn right on road 36 for Þingvellir national park.